 The tips may slip out of your ears from time to time during more intense workout routines, but overall, very few wireless in-ears can compete with the Anker SoundBuds Curve at this price range.

-They are great to run outdoors since your ears are wide open and nothing blocks ambient noise.
-Runners or cyclists can be aware of everything surrounding them, while having a background track at the same time.
-They are very comfortable since they don’t enter your ear canal and they have a lightweight design.
+They are great for running outdoors since your ears are wide open and nothing blocks ambient noise.
+Runners or cyclists can be aware of everything surrounding them while having a background track at the same time.
+They are very comfortable, since they don’t enter your ear canal, and they have a lightweight design.

 Our recommendations above are what we think are currently the best headphones for running and working out to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for sports/fitness headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and where you use the headphones will matter more in your selection.